Subcutaneous Transmitter (A3013)

 One solution to this problem was to use chips only from our second tube.
 But we decided to eliminate L1 and add a separate antenna wire to the transmitter.
 It occurred to us that we could fasten this wire to the X wires, and so keep its tip from drifting around inside the animal's body.
 With the X input wires free of the radio-frequency signal, we can connect them to low-impedance signal sources, which makes them easier to test.

 The A3013A has a separate antenna wire, as you can see here.
 While studying the effect of antenna length and diameter (see below), we discovered that an active transmitter is vulnerable to contact between a metal tool and the antenna wire.
-In particular, cutting the antenna or soldering the antenna while the transmitter is active is likely to cause the RF power source to fail.
-We must make sure the transmitters are turned off while we work on their wires, and we make sure that we pull some of the antenna insulation over the tip of the conductor to protect it from contact with metal tables and tools.
+We suspect that the RF power source resonates and suffers damage in the same way it did with the inductors present on the A3013X.
+To avoid damaging the RF power source (that's the MAX2624), we must make sure the transmitter is turned off before we solder the antenna wire or cut the antenna wire.

 Volume Measurement